 NJC members talk about challenges faced by individuals with severe disabilities.
 Read more about this video.

-The NJC recently honored two recipients of the 2022 MYAPE, the Paul F. Doyon Memorial School in Ipswich, Massachusetts, and a team within Family Health West Pediatric Rehabilitation in Fruita, Colorado.
+NJC recently honored two recipients of the 2022 MYAPE, the Paul F. Doyon Memorial School in Ipswich, Massachusetts, and a team within Family Health West Pediatric Rehabilitation in Fruita, Colorado.
+The NJC congratulates the 2022 winners.

 Contribute to the McLean Yoder Schiefelbusch Fund (MYS Fund)